Peter Fitzhugh Brown: Career

 Around 1993, he suggested to IBM that the statistical method could be applied to finance, such as managing the $28 billion pension fund of IBM, but the suggestion was not taken up.
 Jim Simons offered to double Peter Brown's and Robert Mercer's IBM salaries, so they went to work for Renaissance Technologies in 1993.
 Brown and Mercer were responsible for hiring David Magerman in 1995.
-In 1995 Brown and Mercer implemented a new, improved trading system that incorporated all of the trading signals and portfolio requirements of Renaissance Technologies into a monolithic, new, and improved trading system.
+In 1995 Brown and Mercer incorporated all of the trading signals and portfolio requirements of Renaissance Technologies into a monolithic, new, and improved trading system.
 Soon afterward, they were promoted to senior managers and partners with percentages of the profits of Renaissance Technologies.
 Magerman found and fixed two serious software bugs in Brown and Mercer's trading system.
 In 1997 Simons gave a 10% equity stake to Henry Laufer and, later, gave sizable equity stakes to Brown, Mercer, and others.
 Simons thus reduced his equity stake to very slightly over 50%.
 As Jim Simons became more confident, he moved the firm into a new headquarters compound with a gym, lighted tennis courts, a library with a fireplace, and a large auditorium, where biweekly seminars were held.

 Intense and energetic, Brown hustled from meeting to meeting, riding a unicycle through the halls and almost running over colleagues.
 Brown worked much of the night on a computer near the Murphy bed in his office, grabbing a nap when he tired.

 In 2003 Simons announced that Brown and Mercer would become executive vice-presidents of the entire firm, co-managing with Simons himself.
 In 2010 Simons made Brown and Mercer co-CEOS and retired.
 In November 2017, Mercer announced that he would resign from Renaissance Technologies.
 Since Mercer's resignation, Brown has been the sole CEO.